f5devcentral/f5-rseries-training/docs/rseries_networking.rst

-You can view the front panel port to pipeline mapping in the CLI, WebUI, or API of F5OS.
+You can view the front panel port to pipeline mapping in the CLI, webUI, or API of F5OS.

 .. image:: images/rseries_networking/image8.png
   :align: center